emdb-empiar/ahds/docs/overview.rst

 :py:mod:`ahds.grammar`
 ==============================================
-This module describes the header grammar for Amira (R) (AmiraMesh and HyperSurface) files and so depends on :py:mod:`simpleparse` Python package.
+This module describes the header grammar for Amira |reg| (AmiraMesh and HyperSurface) files and so depends on :py:mod:`simpleparse` Python package.
 It defines a single class (:py:class:`ahds.grammar.AmiraDispatchProcessor`) and four functions.

 :py:class:`ahds.grammar.AmiraDispatchProcessor` is a subclass of :py:class:`simpleparse.dispatchprocessor` which implements the core functionality required to use the grammar.
 Each grammar token has a corresponding method defined on this class which determines how the data associated with that token will be rendered.
 Data can be rendered as a single or multimap, string, number, or in custom format.